antoinepieren/webtoon/README.md

 credentials.json : file to store your credentials for portability

 init.ps1 : file that launches init.py with a double click

+GUI.ps1 : file that launches GUI.py with a double click

 requirements.txt : python librairies used